-Once you understand the chest’s structure or state, you understand the chest’s anatomy; it is easier to decide which exercises to consider.
-The critical point in selecting lifts is to choose those that can target each section of the chest.
+Once you understand the chest’s structure or state, you understand its anatomy; it is easier to decide which exercises to consider.
+The critical point in selecting lifts is choosing those that can target each chest section.

-You know there are two principal parts of the chest, upper and lower.
+You know there are two principal chest parts, upper and lower.
 Therefore, the best way is to select a combination of lifts that can separately target these parts.

 Primary and secondary muscle groups

 In our chest, when we look at our body’s anatomy, there are two main types of muscles; primary and secondary.
-The primary purpose of both of them is similar, which is to help the body in movement.
+The primary purpose of both of them is similar: to help the body in movement.